Financing Analysis · Summit Operations Group LLC · Updated May 2026

 5Who is the actual lender?
 CLF appears to be headquartered in Devils Lake, ND.
 Is this an Alliance Laundry Systems program or independent?

-Confidential — Summit Operations Group LLC — April 2026
+Confidential — Summit Operations Group LLC — Updated May 17, 2026

 All figures are estimates based on available documentation.
 Confirm all terms directly with lenders before committing.